THE VMIAC DECLARATION

 How we developed The Declaration

 This first phase of The Declaration was developed from July – October 2019.
 We used multiple methods to gather people’s dreams, including online surveys and face-to-face workshops.
-We also established a private online group for people to discuss the merging findings with us and help cocreate the collective vision.
+We also established a private online group for people to discuss the merging findings with us and help co-create the collective vision.

 This was an entirely lived-experience-led initiative.

-As at the launch, over 190 people have contributed their dreams and ideas to The Declaration.
+More than 190 people have contributed their dreams and ideas to The Declaration.

 What’s next?